 Fiona led us in the making of Christingles and explained the significance of the red ribbon, the fruits of the earth and the candle.
 The lights were dimmed as we lit our Christingles.

-During Advent Marjorie and John Carrier have taken their Nativity Exhibition to Hilton Methodist Church, Cambridge and this week it is at Abbey Hill United Reformed Church in Kenilworth.
+During Advent 2018 Marjorie and John Carrier have taken their Nativity Exhibition to Hilton Methodist Church, Cambridge and then to Abbey Hill United Reformed Church in Kenilworth.

 The organisers of the Church in Hilton were delighted with the response.
 Photos can be viewed here